The topics covered in this blog are as follows:

 Cyber Security is a combination of different skills and tools, which combines together to provide the best security environment to users.

-Check out this video on Cyber Security:
+Watch this Video on Ethical Hacking vs Cyber Security:

 Well, you’ve definitely noticed that while you are resetting your password, the website first validates your identity, and after the successful authentication, the website lets you change your password.